 Natasha Norman is a homegrown El Pasoan and Marketing Coordinator for the El Paso Museum of History.
 She received her Bachelor’s of Business Administration in Marketing with a concentration in Advertising from Northwood University in Cedar Hill, Texas.
 She graduated with Faculty and Academic Excellence Awards in Advertising and is recognized as Who’s Who Among American Universities and Colleges.
 Upon graduation, she worked for three years as the Marketing Coordinator for the Kay Bailey Hutchinson Convention Center in Dallas.
 After moving back to El Paso, Ms. Norman worked as the Promotions Assistant for iHeart Media and obtained a Social Media Strategist Certification from the National Institute of Social Media.

-Stephanie Gardea is a native El Pasoan and is the Museum’s first Education and Curatorial Associate.
-She has always been interested in creating art and learning about social and natural histories.
-Ms. Gardea received her B.A. in Art History from The University of Texas at Austin in 2017.
-In her time at UT, she practiced as a gallery curator and an archival intern at the Harry Ransom Center.
+Stephanie Gardea is a native El Pasoan and the Museum Registrar for the El Paso Museum of History.
+She has been with the City of El Paso for nearly three years and recently served as the Education and Curatorial Associate of the museum.
+Ms. Gardea also oversees and curates the Museum’s unique digital wall, DIGIE, through which EPMH shares its collections and archival resources with the broader community.
+She received her B.A. in Art History from The University of Texas at Austin in 2017 as a Presidential Achievement Scholar and Gateway Scholar.
+In her time at UT, she practiced as a gallery curator at the Visual Arts Center and an archival intern at the Harry Ransom Center.
 In her work at the Museum of History, she hopes to amplify El Paso’s rich history by exhibiting the museum’s hidden treasures to share with the people of El Paso and visitors alike.
-Ms. Gardea also oversees and curates the Museum’s unique digital wall, DIGIE, through which EPMH shares its collections and archival resources with the broader community.